Composer of sacred texts for professional & amateur choirs

 Welcome!

 Welcome to my website!
 I am delighted to share my compositions with you, and in the process, form new relationships as well as renew old friendships!
-On the Reflections page you can read the newest post, download a few of my works that speak to a time of violence and war, and listen to songs of comfort and new life.
-Psalm 46, which gives hope and encouragement, was sung in my setting from 2017 at the conclusion of the Lutheran Summer Music Academy:
+On the Reflections page you can read the latest post, download a few of my works, and listen to pieces of comfort and new life.
+Here is a brief setting of Psalm 46 that was sung at Lutheran Summer Music Academy:

 I invite you to browse my catalog and listen to posted recordings.
 There are a variety of levels and styles represented.
 A School Music List for educators is available here.
 I am available to compose a new work for your ensemble, sit in on a rehearsal, or conduct a performance.
 Please contact me if you are interested in further information, if you wish to peruse a score, or would like to perform one of my works.
 I look forward to hearing from you!